OSECHI RYORI | Traditional Japanese New Year Food おせち料理 (EP254)

 Today I want to share with you OSECHI RYORI, Japanese traditional new year dishes.

-Each one of these has meanings and symbolizes important things in our lives.
+Each one of these dishes has meanings and symbolizes important things in our lives.

-We prepare Osechi Ryori for a wish for a good luck for the coming year.
+We prepare Osechi Ryori for a wish for good luck for the coming year.

-Let’s start from the Datemaki Sweet rolled omelet.
+Let’s start with the Datemaki Sweet rolled omelet.

 DATEMAKI represents knowledge because it looks like an important ancient document rolled paper and sometimes hidden from the world.